hassenius/cloudpak-ocp4-bootstrapper/README.md

 The install-config.yaml is configured as specified here [https://docs.openshift.com/container-platform/4.2/installing/installing_aws/installing-aws-customizations.html](https://docs.openshift.com/container-platform/4.2/installing/installing_aws/installing-aws-customizations.html)

-The only exception is that this bootstrapper will update the cluster name before starting the installer
+The only exception is that this bootstrapper will update the cluster name and basedomain before starting the installer

 Here's an example `install-config.yaml`

 ```
 apiVersion: v1

-baseDomain: <insert_your_own>
+baseDomain: <domain_name> # You must leave this intact so script can replace
 metadata:
   name: <cluster_name> # You must leave this intact so script can replace